brhneren/DVwPython-Seaborn/README.md

 # DVwPython-Seaborn
 Seaborn plot types.
-These Jupyte notebooks on Seaborn plots are prepared by Kimberly Fetti.
+These Jupyter notebooks on Seaborn plots are prepared by Kimberly Fetti.